 Get ADHD Assessment & Multisensory Learning Support in Clemton Park.

-Exploring the multisensory approach to learning for ADHD & ADD.
+Embracing the multisensory learning approach for ADHD & ADD.

-Utilising movement, employing different coloured cards, verbalising thoughts instead of solely reading and writing silently, and breaking down tasks into smaller portions are some tools and conceptual frameworks that we have found beneficial for students with ADHD.
+Incorporating movement, utilising various coloured cards, engaging in oral expression rather than solely relying on silent reading and writing, and dividing tasks into smaller segments are among the tools and conceptual frameworks that have proven effective for supporting students with ADHD.

-Employing a multisensory approach, we integrate movement, touch, sight, hearing, and speech to reinforce learning and captivate students.
-Our lessons are customised to accommodate individual attention spans and the need for rest, and we remain adaptable in extending student engagement while being attentive to waning interests and fluctuating moods.
+Our approach is multisensory as we employ movement, touch, sight, hearing and speech to reinforce learning and engage students.
+We tailor our lessons to account for a student’s attention span and need for rest, and we are ready to move with students and extend their engagement while being sensitive to flagging interests and moods.

 Multisensory Therapy and Tutoring for ADHD & ADD